One-Eared Llama Slippers, Police & 1:22 am

-I started walking toward a group of officers, staring in awe at a totaled Toyota Camry (yes, someone was really racing a fucking 4-door family car) perched atop what remained of a chain-link fence.
+I started walking toward a group of officers, staring in awe at a totaled Toyota Camry (yes, someone was really racing a 4-door family sedan, haha) perched atop what remained of a chain-link fence.
 Its front end was bizarrely wrapped around a tree in the front yard of a house, and its side was wedged against a telephone pole.
-It defied the laws of physics.
-(And fascinated my inner nerd.)
+It defied the laws of physics, which, not gonna lie, fascinated my inner nerd.

 The passenger was also MIA and there was no sign of the second car, but the house on the corner guy heard it too, so there had definitely been one.
 I don’t care who you are or where you’re from, that is some crazy shit, people.
-I shook my head in disbelief and said, “Night guys, hope you find them quickly!” before the llama slippers and I went home.
+I shook my head in disbelief and said, “Night guys, hope you find them quickly!” as the llamas and I turned in the direction of home.

 It took exactly 16 minutes from when I heard the crash to when I crawled back in bed.
 It felt like way longer than that.
 FYI, the police response time was less than 5 minutes, which was impressive.
 The takeaways: 1) Sound travels in strange ways in the wee hours of the night.
 2) Nothing good happens after midnight.
 3) Always listen to your gut, even when it’s really effing inconvenient.
-4) Llama slippers are way low on the crazy scale of what first responders see on a regular basis, even at 1:22 AM.
+4) Llama slippers with a missing ear are way low on the crazy scale of what first responders see on a regular basis, even at 1:22 in the morning.
 The craziest part may have been the fact that my friends and most of their neighbors slept through the entire thing.